 Although Paul, as a missionary, could have asked the churches he had started for money (v 9), he didn’t do that but showed them how they should live by looking after himself by working hard.
 He and his friends worked' night and day' so they would not make it harder for the church members (1 Thess 2:9).

 Paul made money by doing the work he knew how to do.
 He had learnt how to make tents for people to live in and did this job when he was in Corinth (Acts 18:3).
-We also need to know what we can do well and do that to get money.
+We also need to know what we can do well and do that to get enough money so that we can pay our bills, and have extra for school fees etc.

 Paul worked together with others who knew how to make tents.
 He did his work with Aquila and Priscilla (Acts 18:1-3, 2 Thess 3:9 'we worked night and day').
 You as a duck farmer should work with other people who also look after ducks or livestock.